-BIKE IT OR HIKE IT-

 beautiful houses and gardens on either side.
 When you cross Cottage St you'll

 find a map board and bench.
-A cross-light will take you over Grove St where the
+A cross-light will take you over Grove St at 0.6 miles.

 High School Stadium parking lot at 1.2 miles.
 Here you'll find another map